danameisnothing/ytdlpwav1/README.md

 * yt-dlp (The latest version is **heavily recommended**, as an out-of-date version can cause issues regarding downloads, either to fetch video information, or downloading the actual video)

 ## Getting Started Guide
+> [!NOTE]
+> Do not use shorthands for the `cookie_path` argument, such as `~` for your current home folder.
+Always use absolute paths!
+> And also make sure to have an up-to-date YouTube cookie file!
+If not, then you might experience unexpected download failures, or sub-optimal video quality.
 ### Downloading YouTube videos from a YouTube Playlist
 * To download a collection of videos from a YouTube playlist, you must first fetch a list of videos from a playlist.
 To do that, first run the executable with arguments as such : `ytdlpwav1 fetch --cookie_file "YOUR_COOKIE_FILE_PATH" --playlist_id "YOUR_YOUTUBE_PLAYLIST_ID"`.
 This command will generate a file called `ytdlpwav1_video_data.json` that contains YouTube video IDs from the chosen playlist.
 * After that, to download the videos themselves, run the executable with the following arguments : `ytdlpwav1 download --cookie_file "YOUR_COOKIE_FILE_PATH" --output_dir "YOUR_OUTPUT_DIR"`